-Load Management Services: Upon selection by CPS of its slate of natural gas providers that is elected under RFQ 14886, GM will customize a Load Management Plan with CPS personnel.
-This plan will provide a limited Agency Agreement between CPS and GM and for pipeline control room, receipt and delivery point control and volumetric balancing services as follows:
+Load Management Services: Upon selection by CPS of its slate of natural gas providers that is elected under RFQ 14886, GM through its affiliate, HPL, will customize a Load Management Plan with CPS personnel.
+This plan will provide a limited Agency Agreement between CPS and HPL and for pipeline control room, receipt and delivery point control and volumetric balancing services as follows:

-GM will provide for CPS from its natural gas pipeline control room the monitoring of flow rates and pressures at the Karnes County, Texas Delivery Point for deliveries of gas sold by GM to CPS and for gas transported by GM for delivery to this point.
+HPL will provide for CPS from its natural gas pipeline control room the monitoring of flow rates and pressures at the Karnes County, Texas Delivery Point for deliveries of gas sold by GM to CPS and for gas transported by HPL for delivery to this point.
 GM will seek to maintain such deliveries in compliance with the daily volume nominations of CPS.
 GM will also seek to maintain the minimum delivery pressures designated by CPS at this point.

-GM, as Agent for CPS, will also monitor from its control room other mutually agreed upon Receipt and Delivery Points that are capable of being electronically monitored by GM in its control room in Houston.
+HPL, as Agent for CPS, will also monitor from its control room other mutually agreed upon Receipt and Delivery Points that are capable of being electronically monitored by HPL in its control room in Houston.
 This monitoring will be done with the use of existing Supervisory and Control Equipment (“SCADA”) modified to be capable of being read by GM or by the addition of new SCADA equipment.
 Any equipment that is added by GM under the Agency Agreement will be reimbursed by CPS to GM at its cost plus fifteen percent.

-GM will communicate volumetric or operational deviance from the flow rates and pressures nominated by CPS to CPS designated personnel.
-GM, as Agent, will also seek on a best efforts basis to bring the third party to be in agreement with the CPS nomination.
+HPL will communicate volumetric or operational deviance from the flow rates and pressures nominated by CPS to CPS designated personnel.
+HPL, as Agent, will also seek on a best efforts basis to bring the third party to be in agreement with the CPS nomination.

-Additionally, if CPS obtains agreement with its third party suppliers at the agreed upon Receipt Points and Delivery Points the right for GM to have operational control over the respective metering facilities, then GM will provide daily monitoring and changing of set points at those meters as per the written instructions of the CPS.
+Additionally, if CPS obtains agreement with its third party suppliers at the agreed upon Receipt Points and Delivery Points the right for HPL to have operational control over the respective metering facilities, then HPL will provide daily monitoring and changing of set points at those meters as per the written instructions of the CPS.

-If, during the performance of Control Room Services, GM becomes aware that the volume nominated by CPS from third party suppliers or shippers at designated receipt and delivery points is not being delivered, received or shipped at nominated rates, GM will have no obligation to obtain the shortfall or dispose of the overage and its only obligation will be the notification obligation described above.
-GM will, as Agent for CPS, attempt on a best efforts basis to provide the volumetric Gas shortage to the CPS system from CPS nominated supplier or shipper or to dispose of or park the overage.
-Should such efforts fail to reconcile an out of balance or out of pressure requirement in a timely manner, GM will attempt to on a best efforts basis and with the written approval of CPS to retify the issue.
-If commodity is obtained or disposed of by GM during such a reconciliation, CPS will pay GM for the commodity or services at GM cost plus fifteen percent.
+If, during the performance of Control Room Services, HPL becomes aware that the volume nominated by CPS from third party suppliers or shippers at designated receipt and delivery points is not being delivered, received or shipped at nominated rates, HPL will have no obligation to obtain the shortfall or dispose of the overage and its only obligation will be the notification obligation described above.
+HPL will, as Agent for CPS, attempt on a best efforts basis to provide the volumetric Gas shortage to the CPS system from CPS nominated supplier or shipper or to dispose of or park the overage.
+Should such efforts fail to reconcile an out of balance or out of pressure requirement in a timely manner, HPL will attempt to on a best efforts basis and with the written approval of CPS to retify the issue.
+If commodity is obtained or disposed of by HPL during such a reconciliation, CPS will pay HPL for the commodity or services at HPL’s cost plus fifteen percent.

 Load Management Fee: Option #1: